ED courses are normally not available to non-education students. Exceptions are ED 4791, ED 3021, ED 3031, ED 3043, ED 3063.

 Provides the student with an introduction to the field of knowledge associated with exceptional learners.

-How teachers respond effectively to the culture of children as individuals and to the culture of their people, with regard to a variety of cultural contexts, including Canadian aboriginal cultures.
+Explores how teachers respond effectively to the culture of children as individuals and to the culture of their people about a variety of cultural contexts, including Canadian Indigenous cultures.

 Introduces the dominant theories which influence and shape current thinking and practices in school environments today.
 Key ideas, their origins, teaching responsibilities, and the components of professional practice are discussed.
 The course is intended to orient education students to teaching as a profession.